StephenOTT/camunda-usertask-name-expression-process-engine-plugin/README.md

 ![sample](./docs/Sample_of_Problem.png)

-**We should be able to build models that are both technical and business friendly...**
+:crystal_ball: *We should be able to build models that are both technical and business friendly...**

 (And for anyone that will say "Well, you are using a very complex expression in your example..." well other solutions mean you have to create additional process or local variables just so you can set a Task name, or you have to deal with additional